Cherrybrook SSP Village Square 2 Copy

 The Cherrybrook SSP will be transit-oriented and focused on efficient public transport connections.
 Transit-oriented developments seek to maximise the amount of residential, business and leisure space within walking distance of public transport, which reduces the distance residents, workers and visitors need to drive.

-This vision for a more sustainable approach to vehicle use is echoed in Hornsby Shire Council’s draft Community Strategic Plan, “Providing additional road and parking capacity is not a sustainable solution as the increase in trips arising from a growing population and increasing vehicle ownership will continue to outpace the increased capacity.”
+This vision for a more sustainable approach to vehicle use is echoed in Hornsby Shire Council’s Community Strategic Plan, “Providing additional road and parking capacity is not a sustainable solution as the increase in trips arising from a growing population and increasing vehicle ownership will continue to outpace the increased capacity.”

 How many new people will live in the Cherrybrook SSP?